henrionantony/Dynamic-Web-Scraping-using-Python-and-Selenium/README.md

 This Web Scraping project has been made for experimental purpose only.

-Both .py scripts have been designed to scrape https://www.welcometothejungle.com/ & https://www.indeed.fr/ using Python and Selenium WebDriver.
+Both .py scripts have been designed to scrape Welcome To The Jungle & Indeed websites using Python and Selenium WebDriver.

 The following filters have been applied: